roblaing/erlang-webapp-howto/unit2/README.md

 The file loaded from FileName is a standard HTML file with <code>~s</code> written wherever I want to create a <em>hole</em>
 to be filled by substituting a string from ArgList.
-The strings in ArgList have to be exactly in the order of <code>~s</code> and the length of ArgList has to match the number of tilde <em>esses</em>.
+The strings in ArgList have to be exactly in the order of <code>~s</code> and the length of ArgList has to match the number of tilde <em>esses</em> in the html file loaded.

 For Prolog programers, Erlang's <a href="https://erlang.org/doc/man/io_lib.html#format-2">format/2</a> function will be familiar, and for C-family programers, it's nearly identical to the <code>printf</code> function except it uses tildes instead of percentage signs to mark